18 R Missing Data

 As is always the case when we begin working with new data, we want to get a sense of what it contains.

-Exercise 1: Use glimpse
+Exercise 1: Use glimpse to examine SLID.

 This is a moderately large dataset with 7,425 observations.
 Obviously, it would be terribly inefficient to look for missing values manually by scrolling through a spreadsheet of this size.
-We can already see from the glimpse results that wages has missing values given the NA
+We can already see from the glimpse results that wages has missing values given the NAs.

 18.4 Checking for missing data